iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Confidence is like a dragon where, for every head cut off, two more heads grow back.
+> Have the fearless attitude of a hero and the loving heart of a child.
 >
-> — Criss Jami
+> — Soyen Shaku

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->